 - Low sodium diet.
 Before taking Benadryl, tell your doctor if you’re following a low sodium diet.
 The drug may cause you to produce less urine or urinate less often than usual.
 This decreased urination could lower your sodium levels even further.
 Your doctor can advise you on whether Benadryl is safe for you.

 - Pregnancy.
 It’s likely safe to take Benadryl while pregnant.
 To make sure, talk with your doctor or pharmacist before taking the drug during pregnancy.
-They’ll can see whether there are any safety issues with taking Benadryl while pregnant.
+They’ll discuss any safety issues with taking Benadryl while pregnant.

 - Breastfeeding.
 Benadryl may pass into breast milk.
-In a breastfed child, this could cause side effects such as drowsiness or extreme crying.
+In a child who is breastfed, this could cause side effects such as drowsiness or extreme crying.
 These side effects usually occur with larger doses or repeated exposure to Benadryl.
 If you’re interested in taking the medication while breastfeeding, first talk with your doctor or pharmacist.
 They may recommend a different treatment option for your condition.

 - Allergic reaction.
-If you’ve had an allergic reaction to Benadryl or any of its ingredients, your doctor will likely recommend that you not take Benadryl.
+If you’ve had an allergic reaction to Benadryl or any of its ingredients, your doctor will likely recommend not taking Benadryl.
 Ask them about other treatments that may be better choices for you.

 Here are some frequently asked questions about Benadryl and possible interactions.